getbouncer/apidocs/card-verify/android-integration-guide/README.md

 ## Integration

 Unlike CardScan, this library is not publicly available.
-It can be downloaded from our [BinTray](https://bintray.com/bouncerpaid/) repository.
 You should have been provided with a username and password when you contracted with Bouncer Technologies to use this library.
 Use those values in your `build.gradle` file to use CardVerify in your app.

 If you do not have the appropriate credentials, please contact [Support](mailto:support@getbouncer.com) and we will provide them.